awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-alarm.md

 `ExtendedStatistic`  <a name="cfn-cloudwatch-alarms-extendedstatistic"></a>
 The percentile statistic for the metric associated with the alarm\.
 Specify a value between p0\.0 and p100\.
+For an alarm based on a metric, you must specify either `Statistic` or `ExtendedStatistic` but not both\.
 For an alarm based on a math expression, you can't specify `ExtendedStatistic`\.
 Instead, you use `Metrics`\.
 *Required*: No
 *Type*: String